joelhawksley/identity/components/slides.md

 </div>
 ```

-^ When we're rendering the State component, we're really just picking the color.
+^ When we're rendering the State component,

+^ We're really just picking the color.

 ---

 [.code-highlight: all]
-[.code-highlight: 1]

 ```erb
 <%= render Primer::State, color: :green do %>
   <%= octicon('git-pull-request') %> Open